 The Transmission Expansion Advisory Committee (TEAC) regularly reviews internal and external proposals to improve transmission reliability throughout PJM.
 These proposals, which include reliability baseline, network, market efficiency and targeted market efficiency projects, as well as scope changes and project cancellations, but exclude supplemental and end of life projects, are periodically presented to the PJM Board of Managers for authorization.
-168 projects that are necessary to allow new generation to interconnect reliably are considered Network Projects.

 An RTEP project can be approved by the PJM Board if the project ensures compliance with NERC, regional and local transmission owner planning criteria or to address market efficiency congestion relief.
 These projects are considered Baseline Projects.
-PJM Board approved RTEP
+PJM Board approved RTEP projects that are necessary to allow new generation to interconnect reliably are considered Network Projects.

-In 2024, the PJM Board approved a net change of \$1.8 billion in transmission upgrades.
-As of December 31, 2024, the PJM Board had approved \$50.1 billion in transmission system enhancements since 1999.
+In the first three months of 2025, the PJM Board approved a net change of \$7.7 billion in transmission upgrades.
+As of March 31, 2025, the PJM Board had approved \$57.8 billion in transmission system enhancements since 1999.

-Qualifying Transmission Upgrades (OTU)
+Qualifying Transmission Upgrades (QTU)